mrsabath/kagenti-operator/beeai/INSTALL.md

 kubectl port-forward svc/"existing-research-agent" 8000:8000
 ```

 Run BeeAI client, making sure to use correct agent name as noted above.
-In our case, the agent name is `research-agent`:
+In our case, the agent name is `ollama-deep-researcher`:

 `Important:` To run the beeai client code below, you must first clone beeai source code and cd to beeai directory. `This is an inconvenience
 that we are working on to resolve in a near future.`